OWASP/CheatSheetSeries/cheatsheets/Kubernetes_Security_Cheat_Sheet.md

 All security policies should include the following conditions:

 - Application processes do not run as root.
-- Privilege escalation is not alllowed.
+- Privilege escalation is not allowed.
 - The root filesystem is read-only.
 - The default (masked) /proc filesystem mount is used.
-- The host network or process space should NOT be used - using "hostNetwork:true" will cause NetworkPolicies to be ignored since the Pod will use its host network.
+- The host network or process space should NOT be used - using `hostNetwork: true` will cause NetworkPolicies to be ignored since the Pod will use its host network.
 - Unused and unnecessary Linux capabilities are eliminated.
 - Use SELinux options for more fine-grained process controls.
 - Give each application its own Kubernetes Service Account.